Avnerus/ma_thesis/thesis.md

 ~~~~~

 ### Web components
 Web components ^[https://www.webcomponents.org/introduction] are an emerging standard for creating reusable, encapsulated components that anyone could embed in their web application without worrying about conflicting code and styling.
-Granted, creating reusable web components has been an emblem of modern web development in the last couple of years, but components tend to be framework specific, such as Vue.js^[https://vuejs.org/] components or React^[https://reactjs.org/] components.
-Web components, on the contrary, are framework agnostic and rely on open standards of the W3C^[https://www.w3.org/] and WHATWG^[https://whatwg.org/] organisations.
+Granted, creating reusable web components has been an emblem of modern web development in the last couple of years, but components tend to be framework-specific, such as Vue.js^[https://vuejs.org/] components or React^[https://reactjs.org/] components.
+Web components, on the contrary, are framework-agnostic and rely on open standards of the W3C^[https://www.w3.org/] and WHATWG^[https://whatwg.org/] organizations.
 Specifically, web components build upon the following specifications:

-1. **Custom Elements** : enabling the use of custom HTML tags such as <hitodama-vision> rather than just using the standard ones such as <div> and <table>.
+1. **Custom Elements**: enabling the use of custom HTML tags such as <hitodama-vision> rather than just using the standard ones such as <div> and <table>.
-2. **Shadow DOM** : allowing he styling and naming of elements independently of the enclosing document, as if they were on their on page.
+2. **Shadow DOM**: allowing the styling and naming of elements independently of the enclosing document, as if they were on their own page.
-3. **HTML Templates**: allowing a developer to define a fragment of HTML than can be moved from place to place.
+3. **HTML Templates**: allowing a developer to define a fragment of HTML that can be moved from place to place.

 Web components are now supported by all modern browsers, including mobile browsers for iOS and Android, with only some bugs remaining in Apple's Safari as of summer 2019^[https://caniuse.com/#search=web%20components].
-In most cases, the lack of support could also be compensated by the use polyfills: external libraries that patch the browser in places where functionalities are missing.
+In most cases, the lack of support could also be compensated by the use of polyfills: external libraries that patch the browser in places where functionalities are missing.

-As much as web components simplify the world of reusable components, their direct use is not entirely simple and introduces some development overhead for rather mundane tasks.
+As much as web components simplify the world of reusable components, their direct use is not entirely straightforward and introduces some development overhead for rather mundane tasks.
 For this reason, several helper libraries have emerged, simplifying the use of web components.
-The library Hybrids JS^[https://hybrids.js.org/] stands out as an extraordinarily simple, functional and elegant companion for creating web components.
-It is nominated for a Javascript open source award as "Breakthrough project" for 2019^[https://osawards.com/javascript/] and has been steadily growing in popularity without an increasing bloat.
+The library Hybrids JS^[https://hybrids.js.org/] stands out as an extraordinarily simple, functional, and elegant companion for creating web components.
+It is nominated for a Javascript open source award as "Breakthrough project" for 2019^[https://osawards.com/javascript/] and has been steadily growing in popularity without increasing bloat.
 Therefore, it was chosen for the development of HITODAMA's web platform.
-Most of the web components were used in the controller client rather than the avatar, but in the future the avatar (the robot's display), but in the future the avatar would be migrated to only use web components as well. [@Tbl:web-components] lists available components and their function:
+Most of the web components were used in the controller client rather than the avatar, but in the future, the avatar (the robot's display) would be migrated to pure web components as well. [@Tbl:web-components] lists available components and their function:

 +---------------------------+--------------------------------+---------------------------------------+
 | Component                 | Target client                  | Function                              |